• Skip to primary navigation

 Jump to:

-• Ingredients
+• Swap-ups!

-• The Best Pistachio Balls (with dates)
+• Pistachio Energy Balls

-Ingredients for pistachio power balls.
+Ingredients needed for pistachio energy balls

 • Pistachios are the main source of protein in these energy bites.
-If you don't have much time it's easier to use pre-shelled pistachios.
+Tip: If you don't have much time it's easier to use pre-shelled pistachios.
 You can use salted or unsalted nuts.
-I prefer to use unsalted nuts as I can be aware of how much salt and what quality of salt I am consuming.
+I prefer to use unsalted nuts as I can be aware of how much sodium and what quality of salt I am consuming.
 If you use unsalted pistachios I recommend adding just a tad of salt as it gives a huge flavor boost.

 • The oats in these balls are a great source of fiber and also contain protein.
 You can use quick oats or rolled oats for this recipe.
 If you use rolled oats I recommend giving them a little pulse in the food processor to make them smaller which benefits the texture.

 • Dates, I like to use medjool dates which are larger, darker, sweeter, and caramel-like in flavor.
-However, if you do not have medjool dates any kind will work!
+However, if you do not have medjool dates, any kind will work!

 See recipe card for quantities of the ingredients.